tv-labs/wdio-tvlabs-service/README.md

 The service first makes a session request, and then subscribes to events for that request.
 Once the session has been filled and is ready for the Webdriver script to begin, the service receives a ready event with the TV Labs session ID.
 This session ID is injected into the capabilities as `tvlabs:session_id` on the Webdriver session create request.

+Additionally, the service adds a unique request ID for each request made.
+The service will generate and attach an `x-request-id` header before each request to the TV Labs platform.
+This can be used to correlate requests in the client side logs to the Appium server logs.

 ## Installation

 In your WebdriverIO project, run one of the following commands to install: